Euclideon/vaultclient/docs/TranslationGuide.md

 - `settingsViewportViewDistance`: Label next to slider for setting the viewable distance
 - `settingsViewportCameraLens`: Label next to dropdown list for selecting the camera's field of view
 - `settingsViewportFOV`: Label next to slider for setting a custom field of view
-- `settingsViewportDegrees`: Units used in slider for setting a custom field of view
 - `settingsMaps`: Title of the Maps & Elevation subheading in Settings
 - `settingsMapsRestoreDefaults`: Used to restore default values for all maps settings
 - `settingsMapsMapTiles`: Label next to checkbox for toggling the visibility of map tiles in the scene